-So that several statements can be used where one is expected, the compound statement (also, and equivalently, called 'block') is provided:
+So that several statements can be used where one is expected, the compound statement (also, and equivalently, called "block") is provided:

-compound-statement: { declaration-list{op1} statement-list{op1} } declaration-list: declaration declaration declaration-list statement-list: statement statement statement-list
+compound-statement: { declaration-listopt statement-listopt } declaration-list: declaration declaration declaration-list statement-list.

+statement statement statement-list

-If any of the identifiers in the declaration-list were previously declared, the outer declaration is pushed down for the duration of the block, at which time it resumes its force.
+If any of the identifiers in the declaration-list were previously declared, the outer declaration is pushed down for the duration of the block, after which it resumes its force.

 Any initializations of auto or register variables are performed each time the block is entered at the top.
 It is currently possible (but a bad practice) to transfer into a block; in that case the initializations are not performed.
 Initializations of static variables are performed only once when the program begins execution.
-Inside a block, external declarations do not reserve storage so initialization is not permitted.
+Inside a block, extern declarations do not reserve storage so initialization is not permitted.